AlekseySav/tmux-sessionizer/README.md

 ## Usage

-See `tmux-sessionizer --help` or look for help menu
+See `tmux-sessionizer --help` and check out help menu

 ### Integration with tmux